 As explained in the Introduction, VIN is a precancerous condition.
 VIN is usually treated by simple surgical removal of the disease.
 The treatment plan may also include laser surgery and/or medication(s) applied to the vulva area.
 If the VIN is extensive, a partial (not radical) and superficial (only the removal of the skin without removing the fatty tissues beneath the skin) surgical removal of the vulva may be recommended.
 See below for more information on each of these treatment options.

 Treatment overview for vulvar cancer

 The main treatment for vulvar cancer is surgery.
 Radiation therapy and chemotherapy may be used if the cancer cannot be entirely removed with surgery, if the cancer has a high risk for recurrence, and/or if the lymph nodes are involved with cancer.

-Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual function and fertility (ability to have children).
+Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual health and fertility (ability to have children).
 These topics are important and should be discussed with the health care team before treatment begins.